-Hamlin Fistula Ethiopia recruits students from rural areas, puts them through rigorous midwifery training as midwives, and deploys them back to their villages where their skills are needed.
+Hamlin Fistula Ethiopia (Hamlin) recruits students from rural areas, puts them through rigorous training to become midwives, and deploys them back to their villages where their skills are needed.

-Ensuring women in Ethiopia have access to qualified midwives so they no longer suffer for days on end with an obstructed labour, is a vital part of Hamlin’s vision.
+A vital part of Hamlin’s mission is to ensure that women in Ethiopia have access to qualified midwives, so they no longer suffer for days on end with an obstructed labour.
+Tblets is training to be a midwife.

-There are now Hamlin midwifes at 46 rural government health centre.
-The long term effects of a Hamlin midwife are enormous – when a Hamlin midwife starts at a clinic, new cases of fistula drop to virtually zero in nearby villages.
+There are now Hamlin midwives at 65 rural government health centres.
+The long-term effects of a Hamlin midwife are enormous – when a Hamlin midwife starts at a clinic, new cases of fistula drop to virtually zero in nearby villages.